Veterinary Diagnostic Laboratory

 Skin scrapes are common tests that are performed to identify any external parasites on your pet's skin such as lice and mites.
 The hairs, debris and cells that are collected are placed on a slide containing mineral oil to be examined under a microscope.

 To perform a bacterial or fungal culture test, the dermatologist takes a sterile swab of your pet’s skin lesion, or plucks several hairs, and submits them to a microbiology lab to assess what infection may be causing your pet’s skin problem.
 Occasionally, for deeper infections, a tissue sample with a biopsy punch instrument may be necessary.

 Performing a bacterial or fungal culture test poses no risk to your pet, and the information your dermatologist gains is extremely valuable.
 These tests can help us pinpoint which antibiotics or antifungals to use in treating your pet’s infections.
 This has become more important as we are seeing resistant bacterial infections more commonly, with resistance often seen to many of the traditional antibiotics.

 At Animal Friends Dermatology our pet dermatology specialist offers Intradermal Allergy Testing For Pets to diagnose skin conditions in cats and dogs from Orange Park and beyond.
-Book An Appointment Diagnosing Dermatological Conditions In order to provide your pet with the best possible treatment for their uncomfortable derma...Read more »
+Request Appointment Diagnosing Dermatological Conditions In order to provide your pet with the best possible treatment for their uncomfortable derma...Read more »

 At Animal Friends Dermatology our cat and dog dermatologist uses a handheld video pet otoscope to help get a clear view of deep within your pet's ear.
 This technology also helps our vet to perform deep ear cleaning and biopsies on pets with chronic and painful ear conditions.
 Request Appointment What is a Video Pet Otoscope?
 A video o...Read more »